-The FHA mortgage loans are certainly one of the most attractive and flexible for lower income home buyers.
+The FHA mortgage loan is certainly one of the most attractive and flexible finance program for lower income home buyers.

 #6 VA Home Loan

 The Veterans Administration offers a loan program that is very similar in many respects with the FHA program.
 The major difference: The program is only for military veterans and current active military.

 Other than that, the loans are very similar.
 You can have a low income, as the debt to income ratios that lenders use are very flexible.
 They are even more flexible with veterans because a VA home loan is considered a major benefit of military service.